ethereum-alarm-clock/ethereum-alarm-clock/docs/architecture.rst

 BlockScheduler and TimestampScheduler
 -------------------------------------

-The :class:`BlockScheduler` and :class:`TimestampScheduler` contracts are the higher level interface that most developers will want to interface with in order to schedule a transaction for a future block or timestamp.
+The :class:`BlockScheduler` and :class:`TimestampScheduler` contracts are a higher-level interface that most developers should want to use in order to schedule a transaction for a future block or timestamp.

+Both contracts present an identical API for creating new :class:`TransactionRequest` contracts.
+Different from :class:`RequestFactory`, request parameters are always validated.

-Both contracts present an identical API, with the :class:`BlockScheduler` treating all of the scheduling parameters as meaning block numbers, and the :class:`TimestampScheduler` treating all of the scheduling parameters as meaning timestamps and seconds.
+:class:`BlockScheduler` treats all of the scheduling parameters as meaning block numbers, while :class:`TimestampScheduler` treats them as meaning timestamps and seconds.